Jesus's interactions with women: The woman bent double

 Jesus was teaching in a synagogue on the Sabbath and saw a woman who had been "crippled by a spirit for eighteen years".
 She was bent over and could not straighten up at all.
 He called to the woman, said "Woman, you are set free from your infirmity", then laid his hands on her body, and immediately she straightened up and praised God.

 The synagogue ruler, the defender of the Sabbath, was indignant because Jesus had healed on the Sabbath.
 Rather than confront Jesus, he rebuked the woman publicly by saying to the whole congregation, "There are six days for work.
 So come and be healed on those days, not on the Sabbath".
 In response, Jesus said, "You hypocrites!
 Doesn't each of you on the Sabbath untie his ox or donkey from the stall and lead it out to give it water?
 Then should not this woman, a daughter of Abraham, whom Satan has kept bound for eighteen long years, be set free on the Sabbath day from what bound her?"
 The Staggs emphasize that this is the only reference in New Testament to "a daughter of Abraham".
 They conclude that Jesus spoke of this woman as though she belonged to the family of Abraham just as much as did the sons of Abraham.

 Women as models of faith

 Jesus who always kept his covenant of chastity presented women as models of faith to his listeners.
 In the culture of the day, women were neither to be seen nor heard since they were considered "corrupting influences to be shunned and disdained".

 A poor widow's offering

-Jesus honors a poor widow who cast "two copper coins" into the Temple treasury.
+Jesus honours a poor widow who cast "two copper coins" into the Temple treasury.
 What the widow gave to God was the totality of her belongings.
 Women had only limited access to the Temple in Jerusalem.
 There Jesus found the most praiseworthy piety and sacrificial giving, not in the rich contributors, but in a poor woman.